michailprev/Data-Analysis/E-Commerce Co-Pilot/README.md

 #  **E-Commerce Co-Pilot**

-***E-Commerce Co-Pilot*** is a comprehensive software solution designed to  enhance online business operations, covering all aspects from order  processing and delivery to financial reconciliation.
+***E-Commerce Co-Pilot*** is a comprehensive software solution designed to enhance online business operations, covering all aspects from order processing and delivery to payment validation.
 Its advanced features streamline and automate the e-commerce process, simplifying complex tasks and improving efficiency.

 > Tools utilized in this project
 >